intel/nauta/docs/user-guide/advanced/packs.md

 | tf-training-single | 38 | 38 | 120Gi | 120Gi | - |
 | tf-training-single-py2 | 38 | 38 | 120Gi | 120Gi | - |

 It is recommended to keep requests and limits on the same values.
-Also requested limits never should be bigger than resources available on node.
+Also requested limits should never exceed the resources available on the node.

 **Note:** You can use `cpu` and `memory` pack parameters when you want to change both requests and limits using the following command:
 ```